aws-samples/appsync-with-postgraphile-rds/README.md

 This repo provides a CDK-based solution that allows you to create an AWS AppSync API from a defined Postgres database in AWS RDS.

+The solution leverages PostGraphile to help create an AppSync-comptabile schema and then uses Lambda function to resolve the query operations from Appsync.
+The solution does not require writing any code and works with any Postgres database (e.g.: RDS Aurora Postgres).

+1. Deploy the CDK solution.
+2. Operator triggers update process by calling the  `provider` function
+3. `provider` function retrieves schema information from RDS database
+4. `provider` updates the Lambda layer attached to the `resolver` Lambda function and updates the AppSync API schema
+5. A GraphQL request is made to the AppSync API
+6. AppSync authorizes the request with Cognito (optional) or with the configured authorization mode.
+7. AppSync resolves the request by calling the attached Direct Lambda Resolver.
+The identity of the requester is included in the request to the Lambda function
+8. The Lambda function resolves the query using the PostGraphile schema and RDS database

-For more information about the solution and a detailed walk-through, please see the related blog.
+For more information about the solution and a detailed walk-through, please see the related [blog](http://todo).

 ## Getting Started